 A survey of the diversity and evolution of algae and plants.
 Topics on plant anatomy, physiology, phylogeny, ecological and economic importance, and plant-microbe interactions are integrated throughout.
+Concurrent registration in BIO361L is required.
 (Three hours of lecture, four hours of laboratory.)